7 New Mexico Mountain Towns Where You Can Cool Off This Summer

 Where are all the best New Mexico mountain towns to visit?

-New Mexico might be a desert kind of place, but it’s got other landscapes, too, like plains and mountains.
+New Mexico might be a desert, but it’s got other landscapes, too, like plains and mountains.
 There are numerous New Mexico mountain towns you’re sure to love, like the above-mentioned Taos, but there are more too!
 Santa Fe might be considered a small city (or a large town), but it’s a mountain community all the same with world-class art shows, festivals, galleries, eateries, bakeries, and more to occupy your days with.
 Another wonderful mountain town in New Mexico is the wonderful Jemez Springs, a town based around natural hot springs that are known for their healing arts, shops, historic places and markers, and more.
-We also love Chimayo, which is just 35 miles from Santa Fe and makes for an excellent day trip in New Mexico as well.
+We also love Chimayo, which is just 35 miles from Santa Fe and makes for an excellent day trip in New Mexico.

 Which towns have the best climate in New Mexico?